microsoft/pai/hadoop-ai/README.md

      you will get the hadoop-2.7.2.tar.gz under hadoop-dist/target folder if everything is good.

-     use hadoop-2.7.2.tar.gz to replace your hadoop to deploy to your cluster.
+     use hadoop-2.7.2.tar.gz to set your hadoop path to deploy into your cluster.

 ## Yarn GPU Interface ##